SantiagoSalazarPavajeau/react-projects/README.md

 Some of the libraries and packages used in this project are:

+ * React 16.13.1
- * React Router
+ * React Router Dom 5.2.0
- * Redux
+ * Redux 4.0.5
+ * Redux-Thunk 2.3.0
- * Redux DevTools
+ * Redux DevTools Extension 2.13.8
- * Redux Tools
- * React Dom
+ * React Dom 16.13.1
- * Semantic UI
+ * Semantic UI 1.0.0

 ## Rails API

-The Rails server is currently deployed at: https://secure-shelf-48338.herokuapp.com/ standard REST requests for the three models (Projects, People, Tasks) are available.
+The Rails server is currently deployed at: https://secure-shelf-48338.herokuapp.com/.
+Standard REST requests for the three models (Projects, People, Tasks) are available.
 The repository for this API is: https://github.com/SantiagoSalazarPavajeau/rails-backend-projects.

 Feel free to get in contact to share any questions and ideas.

 Twitter: @santispavajeau

 LinkedIn: https://www.linkedin.com/in/santiago-salazar-pavajeau/